brimdata/zed/docs/data-model/zst.md

 * the `column` fields are column stream definitions for each field, and
-* the `presence` columns are int32 zng column streams comprised of a run-length encoding the locations of column values in their respective rows, when there are unset values (as described below).
+* the `presence` columns are int32 zng column streams comprised of a run-length encoding the locations of column values in their respective rows, when there are null values (as described below).

-If there are no unset values, then the `presence` field contains an empty `<segmap>`.
+If there are no null values, then the `presence` field contains an empty `<segmap>`.
-If all of the values are unset, then then `column` field is unset (and the `presence` both contain empty `<segmap>'s`).
+If all of the values are null, then then `column` field is null (and the `presence` both contain empty `<segmap>'s`).
 For empty `<segmap>'s`, there is no corresponding data stored in the data section.
 Since a `<segmap>` is a Zed array, an empty `<segmap>` is simply the empty array value `[]`.

-> Note that the only place a value can be "unset" is in the context of
-> a field of a record.
-Hence, the only place presence columns are needed
-> is on the context of a record field.

 #### Array Column